elsoroka/elsoroka.github.io/projects/tools-for-student-teams.markdown

 * The system can be configured as a plugin associated with a Google spreadsheet.

 ## Results
-* Procurement delays due to incorrectly-filled-out forms were eliminated.
+* Procurement delays due to incorrectly completed forms were eliminated.
 * Project spending was automatically and accurately tracked.
 * Another senior design team adopted our system!